hoangduytran/blender-manual/manual/addons/rigging/rigify/rig_features.rst

    In the *Direct Tip Control* mode also directly controls the last bone of the chain.
 IK End Twist :guilabel:`Optional`
+   This control is visually attached to the last bone of the chain, and must use Euler rotation.
-   * *Stretch To Fit*: controls the twist of the tip of the tentacle, interpolated to nothing at the base.
+   * *Stretch To Fit*: it controls the twist of the tip of the tentacle, interpolated to nothing at the base.
-   * *Manual Squash & Stretch*: also controls the scaling of the tip of the tentacle.
+   * *Manual Squash & Stretch*: it also controls the scaling of the tip of the tentacle.
-   * *Direct Tip Control*: does not exist.
+   * *Direct Tip Control*: the control does not exist.
 FK Chain :guilabel:`Optional`
    If enabled, the rig has an alternative fully FK control chain.